I have now been ‘retired’ for some time and can honestly say I have not missed going to work at all.

 - I shop only when absolutely necessary

 - I wander around the garden admiring my husband’s handiwork

 - I socialise with others or I stay home all day, it’s up to me

-- I plan holidays, make bookings and surf the internet
+- I plan holidays, make bookings and check out the web

 - I try to learn new things, like using Pinterest – it’s often said as you age you need to learn a new language to keep your brain functioning, well I can assure you that trying to keep up to date with social media is just like learning a new language.

 - I lie in the hammock – life’s tough you know!

 I am still finding it hard to imagine that life could be so good after such an awful few months leading up to my final day of work.
 I’m happy, relaxed, busy but not too hectic, interested, involved and free.

 I’m happy 🙂

 I will be revisiting my retirement progress from time to time during the year so I can document my progress through the various stages as per my post in Girls just wanna have fun.